Ministerial Excellence Fund

 - Provide financial resources to help pastors afford professional care.

 - Equip pastors with financial education so that they may flourish personally and offer financial leadership in the ministries they serve.

 - Promote healthier dialogue within the church about money, clergy compensation, and generosity.

-Help us achieve long-term sustainability by donating today.
+Help us achieve long-term sustainability by donating to the Ministerial Excellence Fund.
 Your gift will be matched, which will allow us to help relieve pastors’ debt for many years.